 While the column densities increase towards the protostar (Figures \ref{Norm-ice-spectra} and \ref{Tau-ice-vs-distance}), the OCN$^-$/OCS column density ratio is constant across the outflow cavities, with a mean of 4.0 and a standard deviation of 0.4 (see also Figure~\ref{Tau-ice-vs-distance}).
 This is $\sim$50\% lower compared to massive YSOs \citep{Boogert.2022.ApJ.941.32B.OCN}.
 Overall, other than column densities, the ice characteristics seem to depend little on the varying conditions in the B335 environment, and mildly at most when compared to deeply embedded massive YSOs with orders of magnitude larger luminosities.
 An astrochemical discussion of the origin of these similarities and differences is beyond the scope of this paper.
-Although, the lack of strong signals of ice processing by the protostellar radiation (such as strong crystalline $^{13}$CO$_2$ ice and a weak feature of solid CO, the most volatile ice) is likely because most absorption is seen against light scattered out of the outflow cavities and then traces substantial column densities of dust and ice from the dense envelope, which overwhelms regions of highly processed dust mantles that may exist in the immediate vicinity of the protostar (Figure~\ref{B335-geometry-sketch}).
+The lack of strong signs of ice processing by the protostellar radiation (such as strong crystalline $^{13}$CO$_2$ ice and a weak feature of solid CO, the most volatile ice) is likely because most absorption is seen against light scattered out of the outflow cavities and then passes through substantial column densities of dust and ice from the dense envelope (Figure~\ref{B335-geometry-sketch}).